vfalies/EnvDev/docs/configuration.md

 The destination path in container is also available with variable `PROJECTS_PATH_DEST` in `.env`.

-### PHP Wrapper
+### Wrappers

-A PHP wrapper is available in `wrappers` directory.
-It can be used, for instance, to IDE integration.
+Wrappers are available in `wrappers` directory.

+They can be used, for instance, to IDE integration.

+- PHP Wrapper
+- Node Wrapper